awsdocs/amazon-rds-user-guide/doc_source/custom-cev.md

 }
 ```

-Or you can grant similar permissions to callers' accounts using an S3 bucket policy\.
+You can also grant similar permissions for Amazon S3 to callers' accounts using an S3 bucket policy\.

 ## Creating a CEV<a name="custom-cev.create"></a>